Built for post-social permanence, not platform.

 The amount of subject matter is overwhelming within the region, extended production allows the author to turn away from potentially hazardous sites.
 As such, this decision will be contingent on when burning season starts, due to adverse still-image capture conditions and long-term health concerns surrounding PM2.5 carbon pollution that follow.
 Historically burning begins during Q2, but recently has occurred early as December.
 This was considered within reason for the project if only pick-ups were needed during Q1, but the bulk of production cannot occur during this time.

 DRobertsPhoto may continue, but it cannot continue under the current status-quo; financially unsupported and self-sustained with compressed timelines for fieldwork, yet expected to yield industry-defining imagery.
 David Roberts has continued to elevate partnerships and institutional recognition, if he continues to produce imagery it must be to a standard exceeding his current baseline.
-The author will not return to creating gear content, lens reviews, and editorial.
+The author will not return to creating gear content or lens reviews for editorial.
 His focus remains on challenging the metrics-over-meaning status quo and pushing ethical imagery in a technically superlative manner.
 His ethos remains post-social, regardless of the medium the author chooses to continue with.
 The author will choose digression of artistic medium over regression of ethos under current constraints.

 Discover Temples of Thailand initial image review remains scheduled for December 1st 2025, this will be when decisions are made as to the immediate future of the project.

 Reception for Discover Castles of Japan will dictate the viability of continuing with DRobertsPhoto.com.
-Viability of the Closed Loop methodologies used (independent fieldwork to editorial, editorial to brand collab, brand collab to supported independent fieldwork, supported independent fieldwork to superlative output desired by TASCHEN level institutions) hinge on subsidisation available from a low-cost creative environment, an environment Thailand once provided — the author can still leverage for his non-photographic IP that does not require fieldwork.
+Viability of the Closed Loop methodologies used (independent fieldwork to editorial, editorial to brand collab, brand collab to supported independent fieldwork, supported independent fieldwork to superlative output desired by TASCHEN-level institutions) hinged on subsidisation available from a low-cost creative environment for fieldwork, an environment Thailand no longer provides — but the author can still leverage for his non-photographic IP that does not require fieldwork.
 Subsidisation for an expansion to Japan through artist residency is currently being pursued, long-term relocation (2027 and beyond) will be dependent on pre-funding that meets current cultural activities visa requirements (targeted maximum length of 3 years) and projected cost of living increase.
+The author is specifically targeting institutions who have the reputation needed to disrupt the current status quo from a position of authority, and have the pipeline to flood the current market, therefore altering consensus regarding ethical cultural documentary in an entertainment era.
+David continues to view Discover Castles of Japan as the foundation for a major shift ( currently known only to TASCHEN and Penguin Random House) and will not compromise execution to claim completion.

 Production Field Reports